sandialabs/suncal/doc/Manual/manual.md

 If the field turns red, there was an error parsing the expression, which could mean a missing parenthesis, unrecognized function, or other error.
 Additional functions can be entered and calculated in parallel using the plus (+) button or right-click menu to add or remove measurement functions.
 These equations may be chained together, for example "f = a + b", and "g = 2*f".
+For each function, an optional tolerance may be entered for computing probability of conformance to that tolerance.

 Once a function is entered, the **Uncertainties** table is filled in with the variable names extracted from the measurement model equations.
 In this table, the nominal measured value, measurement units, and a description of each variable can be entered, along with one or more uncertainty components for each measurement variable.